-I highly encourage students and parents to be familiar with the SFDRCISD Student Code of Conduct, which specifically outlines the District's academic and non-academic policies and procedures as well as rules and regulations describing wrong or inappropriate behaviors, which may, in certain cases, violate state law.
-This handbook is intended to promote school safety and an atmosphere for learning.
+It is particularly important that you take time to become familiar with the SFDRCISD Student Code of Conduct.
+The SFDRCISD Student Code of Conduct specifically explains legal policies, rules, and regulations that pertain to wrong or inappropriate behaviors, which may, in certain cases, violate state law.
 We believe that students can make responsible decisions regarding their behavior when they understand the rules and the consequences of violating them.